 I am flabbergasted!
 I didn’t expect the end at all.
 There are so many twists, and every one of them was a surprise.

 The first twist is when Frieda discovers that the woman murdered was not Deborah Docherty, but Shelley Walsh’s mother.
 I have to say I didn’t understand why Frieda took such an interest in Shelley, and even though the woman expressed her discontent with Frieda’s visits, she kept coming over.
 The questions wandered from the crime, and Frieda kept asking her about her mother and how she felt.
-According to Shelley, her mother was a terrible mother, who drunk and didn’t care about her, and then just after the Docherty’s crime, she didn’t bother to see her daughter anymore.
+According to Shelley, her mother was a terrible mother, who drank and didn’t care about her, and then just after the Docherty’s crime, she didn’t bother to see her daughter anymore.
 Shelley admits that her mother wasn’t happy when she moved to the squat, so she kept coming, begging her to return home, but Shelley just couldn’t return to that life.

 For some reason Frieda feels there is something there.
 She thinks it is strange that a woman like Justine Walsh would disappear and wouldn’t even contact her daughter.
-So she decides to investigate the woman; she goes to the missing persons’ bureau, and nobody ever reported Justine Walsh missing.
-Then she thinks that she might be dead, so she asks the police officer to check the dead bodies unidentified.
-There aren’t many, and as she checks thirteen of them, there is one that might be the woman.
+So she decides to investigate the woman; she goes to the missing persons’ bureau, and finds out that nobody ever reported Justine Walsh missing.
+Then she thinks that she might be dead, so she asks the police officer to check the unidentified dead bodies in his files.
+There aren’t many, and as she checks the thirteen of them, there is one that might be the woman.
 So she returns to Shelley with Sasha who is a geneticist, and even though Shelley is reticent, she eventually lets Sasha take a sample.
 Yet, when the tests come back, they are negative.
 Then for some reason Frieda has an idea.
 In a visit to Hannah, Frieda has washed the woman’s hair and combed it, and she has kept the comb.
 So she sends the comb to be tested, and to my total astonishment it turns out that the unidentified body is Deborah Docherty’s and the woman in the bed is Shelley’s mother Justine.

 Despite the new facts, the police refuses to reopen the case, so Frieda continues her own investigation.
 As she keeps talking to the witnesses and people who knew the Docherty’s, she learns that Aidan Locke had a short fling with his neighbour, something the woman’s husband knew about, but he is not bitter about it.
 She also learns that after separating and being with other people, Deborah and Seamus slept a few times, but the man claims that finished way before the murder.
 From Seamus she learns that Deborah had an abortion just before the murder.
-She knows that the baby couldn’t be Aidan’s because from the medical records she learnt that Aidan had testicular cancer, so she couldn’t have any children.
+Frieda knows that the baby couldn’t be Aidan’s because from the medical records she learnt that Aidan had testicular cancer, so she couldn’t have any children.
 So Frieda knows that Deborah was having an affair, but not the identity of her lover.

 What Frieda thinks happened is that Aidan was killed somewhere else and then taken to the house.
 The put it in the bedroom, but he didn’t’ count with Justine Walsh being in the house to talk to Deborah about her daughter, so he had to kill her.
 Then he had to call Rory because he was there as well.
 Then he found Deborah, killed and buried her where she remained for years unidentified.